mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 - Invite question - what exactly is abstract?
 - Then on to Papert - pluralism - they get there if you let them experiment or the design of the tools / experience leads them there.
 - some kind of resolution of concrete and abstract concepts
+- there is abstraction at every level , young kids grouping red toys, abstract, analyse and sythesise by grouping - this doesn't have to be taught explicitly
+- the essential tension of teachers trying to be inclusive but having to respond to a curriculum.

 ## Introduction